mohsenht/Koslicki-lab-PSU/_members/wei-wei.md

 ---
 [comment]: Fill out your description below

 I'm a Ph.D. student in the Binformatics and Genomics (BG) program at Penn State University (PSU) and I joined the Koslicki Lab in May 2020.
+My research interests are in developing computational methods and exploring their applications in solving real-world biological problems, as well as proving related mathematical results.
+Prior to joining PSU, I was doing my master's degree in Bioinformatics at Northeastern University in Boston.
+Prior to that, I was doing my undergrad in Applied Mathematics at National University of Singapore.
+I enjoy attending Bible studies.
+I like to paint and read and cook as well.
+I was also once a decent pianist and an award-winning Chinese short story writer.